22 Best Skateboard Decks in 2021 (That are Lightweight & Strong)

 As the first option on my list, this deck is affordable and appropriately built for both beginners and skaters with larger feet.
 It features the basic 7-ply of Canadian maple but comes in a wider width of 8.25in.
 This width allows for beginners to skate comfortably on this deck as they figure out and improve their balance for skating.
 It’s more comfortable if you have large feet and won’t make your feet hurt as a narrow deck will.

 It also comes with a sheet of Black Jessup griptape, making it a smidge more economical, as you can save the extra $5 you would spend on griptape.
-Find out more about this deck on Amazon.com.
+(Update: I wasn’t able to find this deck on Amazon.com anymore, so this is a good alternative.)

 The board is fairly basic and comes with a simple graffiti design.
 It’s a good option when you’re on a budget.